 Any content or copywriter worth their salt should be able to come up with the goods at the drop of a hat.
 A project brief can change at the last minute, or an urgent copy request could come in that means extra content is required.
 Having a timeline on when you can expect to hand over each piece of content is essential for time management, which is why deadlines – no matter how short – are needed.

-Every copywriter has their own system to manage deadlines.
-However, if you’re the kind of person that struggles when things land in your lap at the last minute, here are my coping mechanisms for tight deadlines.
+Every copywriter has their own system to meet deadlines.
+However, if you’re the kind of person that struggles when things land in your lap at the last minute, here are my coping mechanisms for when you’re on a tight deadline.

 Clear your work space